redhat-developer/intellij-tekton/README.md

 ## New and Noteworthy

 This new release is based on v1beta1.
 Although it still supports v1alpha1 resources (resources, conditions), we do not support v1alpha1 version for resources that have v1beta1.

+### Enhanced logs

+Logs have been extended to work with EventListeners and they can be now redirected into the editor

+### Add Plugin preferences

+It is possible to set preferences to change the default plugin behaviour, such as delete all related resources automatically or avoid showing the wizard if a pipeline/task has no inputs

+### UI enhancements

+The Start Wizard Preview panel updates on changes and it display texts of any length in a well formatted way

+## Previous releases

+## 0.5.0
 The Tekton CLI in use has been upgrated to 0.15.0.

 ### Enhanced Tekton Hub integration